IluvatarLabs/iluvatarlabs.github.io/_posts/2025-11-11-elastic-speculation.md

 At `d=5`, adaptive speculation yields less savings across the board, which is logical as there are fewer possible ways to dynamically reduce _K_.
 The benefit does appear to saturate after `d=10`.
 We observe task-specific phenomena as well.
 As noted above, long-form generation maintains modest 16–30% speedups across all lengths, limited by fundamental acceptance rate degradation at extended sequences.

 Coding presents a rather unique case compared to the other short form datasets.
 At `d=5` there is minimal improvement (~4%), but `d=10` unlocks 35% speedups.
-We suspect that this is because structured generation requires longer draft windows to amortize verification costs, a pattern documented in recent work (Chen et al. 2023, Leviathan et al. 2023) showing that syntactic tasks need sufficient lookahead to capture token dependencies.
+We suspect that this is because structured generation requires longer draft windows to amortize verification costs, a pattern documented in recent work[^chen] showing that syntactic tasks need sufficient lookahead to capture token dependencies.
 We confirmed these results with the `Llama 3.2 3B` model as well.

 | **Llama 3.1 8B** | **Llama 3.2 3B** |
 |:---:|:---:|